dalenewman/Transformalize/README.md

 processing pulls incremental updates from your input and applies them to your output.

-Setup correctly with *version* fields (a field that increments everytime a row is updated), subsequent processing can be very fast and efficient.
+Setup with *version* fields (a field that increments on every update), subsequent processing can be very fast and efficient.

 Transformalize's executable (tfl.exe) can run your incrementals based on a cron expression (enabled by [Quartz.net](http://www.quartz-scheduler.net/)).